OlafZhang/generate_anime_name_combination/README.md

 Early development version( beta v0.1 ) had recorded 213 characters name and 137 items name, I may update it in the future.
 ALL characters names and items are in Chinese for now.

-All drama name in beta v0.1 is here, refer to zh.moegirl.org.cn(萌娘百科):
+All drama name is here, refer to zh.moegirl.org.cn(萌娘百科):

 	• K-On!
 (Basically full cover)